 The other options are to follow the motor trail in the continuous loop and hit your desired area later on.
 We had to take this option because our little one finally fell asleep after fighting a nap all morning.
 It was nice to see the whole park, develop a game plan and capture a few jaw-dropping photos before she awoke.

 This Motor Trail is easy compared to the one we took in The Rocky Mountain National Park.

 Perkins Garden Trail

-We opted to do the Perkins Garden Trail since it is wheelchair and stroller friendly.
+We opted to hike the Perkins Garden Trail since it is wheelchair and stroller friendly.
 The parking lot can be intimidating as this a popular area in the park.
 There are free shuttles from the visitor center that drop you off at the trailhead.
 Restrooms are available at the start of the trail from the parking lot and detailed maps to assist you.

 The paved trail is an easy 1 1/2 miles long that winds you through a majority of the highest peaks in the park.
-The trail is even with little to no incline and does not have any steep drop-offs.
+The path is even with little to no incline and does not have any steep drop-offs.
 Children and adults alike gasp at the rock climbers as they carefully maneuver their footing and ropes just right.
 There are opportunities for visitors to get up close and touch a few of the formations.
 Kids loved to imagine they were the rock climbers as they scrambled to get a few inches off the ground.

 Other Tips For Visiting Garden of the Gods With a Toddler:

 - Make sure you have plenty of snacks available for your little one.
 All that hiking and sightseeing will be sure to work up an appetite.
-Hanger is usually the number one culprit when my little one starts to act out.
+Hunger is usually the number one culprit when my little one starts to act out.